datreant/MDSynthesis/docs/index.rst

 interactive work with the results from hundreds of simulations at once without much effort.

-.. warning:: This package is **experimental**.
-It is not API stable, and has
+.. warning:: This package is not actively maintained, but it is usable.
-             many rough edges and limitations.
-It is, however, usable.

 Efficiently store intermediate data from individual simulations for easy recall
 -------------------------------------------------------------------------------